rkolbi/voron2.4/MY_V24-350/readme.md

 <BR>

 **! ! !
 Before wiring up to the the probe, please read the pertinent documentation here: http://euclidprobe.github.io/ ! ! !**
+**! ! !
+Anytime endstop/probe wiring or associated macros are modified you must be ready to emergency stop the printer when testing ! ! !**
+	When testing probe, have at least 100mm space between probe and plate, use your finger to depress probe switch, if it doesn't
+	stop, hit emergency stop and verify setup.
 The method in which I wired the Euclid to my Octopus controller follows:
 ![MyEuclidWiring1](MyEuclidWiring1.PNG)